mndk0076/mndk0076.github.io/README.md

         return
 ```

-Moreover you can also change the number of cyles for how many times this led on/off will be repeated.
+Moreover, you can also change the number of cycles for how many times this led on/off will be repeated.
 Simply change the loop count by changing 11 to any value you desire.
 ```python
 for i in range(0,11):
 ```